mjayprateek/python/python image processing/text image segmentor/README.md

 # About python text image segmentor

-This image segmentor is intended to separate individual text characters from the image of typed/non-cursive hand-written texts.
-These individual character images then can be processed and used for hand-written characters recognition.
+This image segmentor extracts images of individual characters (alphabets or numbers) from an image of typed and non-cursive hand-written text.
+These individual character images then can be processed and used as an input for character recognition ML algorithms.

-The alogrithm is very crude and brute force.
+The alogrithm for extracting characters out of text is very crude and brute force.
 Moreover, to use these images for some ML system, one needs to do some post-processing and normalization of the image sizes.